The following list provides some basic explanations of the different terminology used for journal articles:

 This information was obtained from re:cite.
 Note that articles with multiple authors will be cited slightly differently.
 Variations may also occur if you have multiple publications by the same author in your reference list.

-re:cite is a referencing tool which provides examples of citations for both those within the document and in the reference list including detailed instructions for a variety of reference types and styles based on examples such as journal articles with one or two authors or articles with a doi.
+re:cite is a referencing tool which provides examples of citations for both those within the document and in the reference list including detailed instructions for a variety of reference types and styles.
 Referencing styles included are APA, Harvard, Vancouver, Chicago, MLA, AGLC and Cambridge (art history).
 General style notes are also available.